Ship code faster. Communicate better. Stop writing release notes by hand.

 What's New

-Who reads this: End users checking your changelog, subscribers to your release email, customers who clicked "What's new?" in your app.
+Who reads this: End users, release email subscribers, customers who clicked "What's new?"

 Step 4: Review, Edit, Publish (1 minute)